SambaranRepo/SambaranRepo/README.md

 I am a Master's student in the Electrical and Computer Engineering department at University of California, San Diego, specializing in Intelligent Systems, Robotics and Controls.
 I am particularly interested about enabling robots to learn, motion planning and control.

-*   🌍  I'm based in San Diego, California
+*   🌍  I'm based in San Diego, California.
+Born in Ranchi, India.
 *   ✉️  You can contact me at [sghosal@ucsd.edu](mailto:sghosal@ucsd.edu)
-*   🧠  I'm learning Planning and Learning in Robotics, SLAM, Deep Learning and Reinforcement Learning
+*   🧠  I'm hugely interested in areas such as Planning and Learning in Robotics, SLAM(Simultaneous Localization and Mapping), Deep Learning and Reinforcement Learning, Optimal Control, Dynamic Programming.
 *   ⚡  I love playing games.
-Top favourites include COD Modern Warfare Series, FIFA, Batman Arkham Series and also competitive gaming with my friends such as Tom Clancy's Rainbow Six Siege.
+Top favourites include COD Modern Warfare Series, FIFA, Batman Arkham Series and also competitive gaming with my friends in Tom Clancy's Rainbow Six Siege, one of the best FPS games.
+I am also a huge fan of Formula 1 (Grazie Ragazzi Forza Ferrari) #SV5
 ### Skills
 <p align="left">
 <a href="https://www.python.org/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/python-colored.svg" width="36" height="36" alt="Python" /></a>